In this article

 DSO = (Accounts Receivable / Total Credit Sales) x Number of Days

 Each input matters.
 Accounts receivable is the balance customers owe you at the end of the period.
 Total credit sales is revenue billed on credit during that same period, excluding cash sales.
 Number of days is the length of the period you are measuring, typically 30, 90, or 365.
-For a deeper conceptual breakdown, see what is DSO in finance.
+For a deeper conceptual breakdown, see Monk's explainer on what DSO means in finance.

 How Do You Use a DSO Calculator?